-Purpose of clause: To prevent problems caused by tenants taking a property that they have not seen.
+Purpose of clause: To prevent problems caused by tenants taking a property, which they have not seen.
 Guidance: Owners should allow prospective tenants a viewing of the property to ensure they can make the best decision, giving existing tenants prior notice of any visit.

-1.4.
-Make the prospective tenant fully aware of any differences between the show flat and the allocated flat, including room sizes, prior to agreeing the let.
+differences between the show flat and the allocated flat, including room sizes, prior to agreeing the let.